Design Arno’s life

 - grey water from kitchen waters the back yard

-- buy products with little packaging
+- buy products with little packaging or in bulk

 - reuse packaging otherwise